 The council has a 25% share of East Kent Housing Ltd, an Arms Length Management Organisation.
-Payment of £2.84m was made in 2018/19 to East Kent Housing in respect of management fees (including charged back service income and consolidated items).
-The council received £148,000 from East Kent Housing in respect of service level agreements and services supplied.
-The council paid £165,000 to East Kent Housing in respect of services received.
-Balances due to and from East Kent Housing at 31 March 2019 were £85,000 and £104,000 respectively.
+Payment of £3.32m was made in 2019/20 to East Kent Housing in respect of management fees (including charged back service income and consolidated items).
+The council received £192,000 from East Kent Housing in respect of service level agreements and services supplied.
+The council paid £12,000 to East Kent Housing in respect of services received.
+Balances due to and from East Kent Housing at 31 March 2020 were £16,000 and £45,000 respectively.

-A further £92,500 was paid to East Kent Housing during the year as an additional loan for the implementation of the housing management single IT system.
+East Kent Housing also have an outstanding loan with Canterbury City Council of £278,000 which was for the implementation of the housing management single IT system.